 After winning the U21 European championship with Spain and being named in UEFA’s team of the tournament, Dani Ceballos now faces the prospect of moving to a new club in his search for increased playing time.
-Despite him playing 23 times and scoring three goals for Los Blancos, Zidane still isn’t keen on the midfielder.
+Despite him playing 23 times and scoring three goals for Los Blancos, Zidane still isn’t keen on the 22 year old midfielder.
 Whilst senior figures in the club are keen to keep the talented youngster, Zidane is looking to pursue alternatives such as Paul Pogba, Christian Eriksen, and Ajax midfielder Donny Van de Beek.
-However, the Frenchman does appear open to sending Ceballos out on loan and tracking his progress to see if he can earn a spot in the midfield of the 13-time European champions. what are the centre midfielder’s potential destinations?
+However, the Frenchman does appear open to sending Ceballos out on loan and tracking his progress to see if he can earn a spot in the midfield of the 13-time European champions.
+So what are the centre midfielder’s potential destinations?

 The most likely option seems to be Tottenham Hotspur.
 This seems like a good deal for both parties as Spurs are one of the few clubs who seem interested in a loan deal, with a potential option to buy, and could include the player as part of the deal involving Eriksen.
 It would seem to be a like for like deal, although the pressure would be on Ceballos to make an immediate impact, given how influential Eriksen has been since his move to North London.

 A similar swap deal including Ceballos plus cash was also rumoured to have been offered to Manchester United in exchange for Paul Pogba, although this has apparently already been turned down by the Red Devils.